Reports may not be the most exciting communication format. But they’re important.

 - Document all outstanding problems and concerns.
 It’s important to have a record in case you run into issues with the client later on.

-3. Sales Report Templates
+3. Budget Report Templates

 If you aren’t tracking your sales on a weekly, monthly, quarterly and yearly basis, it’s time to start.

-Creating a sales report for different time periods can help you identify trends, as well as opportunity for growth.
+Creating a sales report for different time periods can help you identify trends, as well as an opportunity for growth.
 Regularly reporting on your sales can also help your team stay focused on your goals.